jim3/Inventory-Management-App-Express-EJS-Sequelize/README.md

 -   Search for parts by part type, part name, quantity and price
 -   Sort parts by part type, part name, quantity and price
--   Create a a user account
+-   Create a user account
 -   Authentication
 -   Authorization